 The human body needs a range of nutrients in order to stay healthy and function properly.
-Proteins, carbohydrates and fats, sometimes known as macronutrients, form the building blocks of a healthy diet.
-Vitamins and minerals, sometimes known as micronutrients, are needed in lesser quantities, but are no less important for maintaining good health.
+Proteins, carbohydrates, and fats, sometimes known as macronutrients, form the building blocks of a healthy diet.
+Vitamins and minerals, sometimes known as micronutrients, are needed in lesser quantities but are no less important for maintaining good health.
 While much has been written about the importance of vitamins, minerals are often overlooked and undervalued.

 Calcium is best known for its role in building and maintaining healthy bones and teeth, with adequate calcium intake helping to reduce the risk of osteoporosis and other bone diseases.
-Calcium is also essential for muscle contraction, nerve function, blood clotting and many other important processes within the human body.
-Calcium can be found in milk and dairy products, including yoghurt, cheese and cream.
+Calcium is also essential for muscle contraction, nerve function, blood clotting, and many other important processes within the human body.
+Calcium can be found in milk and dairy products, including yogurt, cheese, and cream.
 For vegetarians and vegans, soy milk is often fortified with calcium to help prevent deficiency.
 Calcium can also be found in green leafy vegetables, such as kale and spinach, fortified breakfast cereals and some fish, such as sardines, where the bone is also eaten.

 Magnesium is also essential for bone health, muscle contraction and nerve function.
 In addition, magnesium helps to maintain a healthy heart, regulate blood pressure and stabilize blood sugar levels.
-Magnesium can be found in many foods, particularly green leafy vegetables, beans, nuts, seeds, oatmeal and bananas.
-The richest sources of magnesium include spinach, almonds, cashew nuts, soybeans, kidney beans and peanuts.
+Magnesium can be found in many foods, particularly green leafy vegetables, beans, nuts, seeds, oatmeal, and bananas.
+The richest sources of magnesium include spinach, almonds, cashew nuts, soybeans, kidney beans, and peanuts.

 Potassium is needed to regulate fluids within the body, maintain muscle health and ensure a healthy heart.
 It also plays a part in many important bodily functions, including metabolism, electrical activity of the heart and the proper working of organs.
 Potassium can be found in most meat and poultry, as well as vegetarian soy products.
-Milk, yoghurt, nuts, broccoli, peas, potatoes, sweet potatoes, tomatoes, apricots, citrus fruits, bananas and prunes are all rich sources of potassium.
+Milk, yogurt, nuts, broccoli, peas, potatoes, sweet potatoes, tomatoes, apricots, citrus fruits, bananas, and prunes are all rich sources of potassium.

 Phosphorous is important for the development and maintenance of healthy bones and teeth.
 It also helps to ensure proper muscle contraction, build healthy nerves, repair damaged cells and maintain a regular heartbeat.
 Phosphorous is mainly found in meat and dairy products.
-Vegetarians and vegans can usually obtain adequate amounts of phosphorous from wholegrain cereals and breads.
+Vegetarians and vegans can usually obtain adequate amounts of phosphorous from wholegrain cereals and bread.

 Excessive sodium intake can lead to high blood pressure, fluid retention and other health problems.
 However, sodium is necessary to regulate blood pressure, ensure the proper working of nerves, keep muscles healthy and perform many other vital functions within the body.
 Therefore, it is important to get the right balance of sodium in your diet.
 Avoid adding extra salt to your food, as natural amounts of sodium are already present in most foods.